casdoor/casdoor-website/docs/syncer/Database.md

 - `Avatar base URL`: When syncing users, if the **Avatar base URL** is not empty and the origin **user.avatar** does not have the prefix "http", the new **user.avatar** will be replaced by **Avatar base URL + user.avatar**.
 - `Affiliation table`: It is used to sync the affiliation of the user from this table in the database.
 Since the affiliation may be a code of type int in the "Affiliation table", it needs to be mapped to a string.
 Refer to [getAffiliationMap()](https://github.com/casdoor/casdoor/blob/9f3ee275a8b747f914f0e74e897a79abeff96ccb/object/syncer_affiliation.go#L32).
 Casdoor has some redundant fields to borrow, so [here](https://github.com/casdoor/casdoor/blob/9f3ee275a8b747f914f0e74e897a79abeff96ccb/object/syncer_util.go#L65) we use `score` to map the int code to a string name.

-## Supported User Fields

-The database syncer supports synchronizing a comprehensive set of user attributes beyond the basic fields.
-This includes authentication-related data, security settings, and user metadata.

-### Authentication and Security Fields

-When syncing users from external databases, you can now include advanced authentication data such as WebAuthn credentials for passwordless login, MFA configurations for enhanced security, and Face ID biometric data.
-The syncer handles these complex fields automatically, converting them between JSON format and database storage.

-For MFA setup, supported fields include RADIUS authentication (username and provider), push notifications (receiver and provider), and authenticator app configurations.
-Recovery codes are also synchronized to ensure users maintain account access.

-### User Profile and Metadata

-Additional profile fields like real name, country code, external ID, and verification status can be synchronized.
-The syncer also tracks user activity such as last signin time and IP, password change history, and failed login attempts.
-This enables comprehensive user management across your systems.

-### JSON Fields

-Some user attributes are stored as JSON in the database.
-The syncer automatically handles serialization for fields like `WebauthnCredentials`, `FaceIds`, `ManagedAccounts`, `MfaAccounts`, and `MfaItems`.
-Simply map these to your database columns with JSON data, and the syncer will process them correctly during synchronization.

 Once you have configured the syncer, enable the **Is enable** option and save.
 The syncer will start working.

 ![users](/img/syncer/Database/syncer_database_users.png)